Eugene V. Rostow

-Eugene Victor Debs Rostow (August 25, 1913 – November 25, 2002) was an American legal scholar and public servant.
-He was Dean of Yale Law School and served as Under Secretary of State for Political Affairs under President Lyndon B. Johnson.
-In the 1970s Rostow was a leader of the movement against détente with Russia and in 1981, President Ronald Reagan appointed him director of the Arms Control and Disarmament Agency.
+Eugene Victor Debs Rostow (August 25, 1913 – November 25, 2002) was an American legal scholar and civil servant.
+He was appointed dean of Yale Law School and served as Under Secretary of State for Political Affairs under U.S. President Lyndon B. Johnson.
+During the 1970s, Rostow was a leader of the movement against détente with the Soviet Union, and in 1981, U.S. President Ronald Reagan appointed him director of the Arms Control and Disarmament Agency (ACDA).

 Early life

-Rostow was born in Brooklyn, New York, to Jewish immigrants from the Russian Empire, and raised in Irvington, New Jersey, and New Haven, Connecticut.
+Rostow was born in Brooklyn, New York, to a family of Russian-Jewish émigrés from the Russian Empire.
+He was raised in Irvington, New Jersey and New Haven, Connecticut.
 His parents were active socialists and their three sons, Eugene, Ralph, and Walt, were named after Eugene V. Debs, Ralph Waldo Emerson, and Walt Whitman.

 Education

 Rostow attended New Haven High School and was admitted to Yale College in 1929.
 At the time, his scores on his entrance examinations were so high that The New York Times called him the first "perfect freshman".
-In 1931 he earned Phi Beta Kappa, and in 1933 he earned a B.A., graduating with highest honors, and receiving the Alpheus Henry Snow Prize, which is awarded annually to that senior who, through the combination of intellectual achievement, character and personality, shall be adjudged by the faculty to have done the most for Yale by inspiring in his classmates an admiration and love for the best traditions of high scholarship.
-He became a member of Alpha Delta Phi.
+In 1931 he joined the Phi Beta Kappa, and in 1933 he earned his B.A., graduating with highest honors, and receiving the Alpheus Henry Snow Prize.
+Subsequently, he became a member of Alpha Delta Phi.

-From 1933 to 1934 Rostow studied economics at Cambridge University (where he would return in 1959 as the Pitt Professor of American History and Institutions) as a Henry Fellow.
-He then returned to Yale, attending Yale Law School, and earning his law degree with highest honors.

-From 1936 to 1937 he served as editor-in-chief of the Yale Law Journal.
+From 1933 to 1934, Rostow studied economics at King's College, Cambridge, (where he would return years later as a professor) as a Henry Fellow.
+He then returned to Yale, attending Yale Law School, and earning his L.L.B. with highest honors.
+From 1936 to 1937, he served as editor-in-chief of the Yale Law Journal.
+Rostow defined himself as a "New England Puritan Jew".